 We’ll start with current.

-Electrical current, though ultimately what causes audio transducers convert, is not a good measurement for electrical audio devices.
+Though ultimately what audio transducers convert, electrical current is not a good measurement for electrical audio devices.

-This is because audio equipment (like speakers and amplifiers) have impedances.
+This is because audio devices (like speakers and amplifiers) have impedances.
 Electrical impedance resists the flow of alternating current.

 Since different devices have different impedances and these devices can be mixed and matched within a signal chain, current is rarely used to describe the specs of the devices.

 There are just too many variables.
 Attempting to account for every connected device in an audio chain would be futile.